Campus Support and Services

 to receive state and institutional financial aid.
 Link to California Dream Act Application

-Complete the Board of Governor (BOG) Fee Waiver.
-If you are still in the process of
+Complete The California College Promise Grant (CCPG).
+If you are still in the process

-completing the CA Dream Act, fill out the BOG prior to enrolling in classes.
-AB 540
+of completing the CA Dream Act, fill out the CCPG prior to enrolling in classes.
+AB

-student are eligible to apply for BOG and if you qualify your enrollment fees will
+540 student are eligible to apply for CCPG and if you qualify your enrollment fees

-be waived.
-That mean you won’t have to pay for your classes which typically cost approximately
+will be waived.
+That mean you won’t have to pay for your classes which typically cost

 AHC Foundation Scholarship- This scholarship program allows a student to apply for